 18/3/1991; Airbus A300 B4-203; AP-BAZ

-The landing was made in rain at Islamabad.
-The aircraft overran the runway into the overrun area.
+The aircraft overran the runway into the overrun area after landing in rain at Islamabad.
 Engine number two, right wing and landing gear were damaged.
 Total: 256 on board, no fatalities

-0/1997; 21/1B737-340C; AP-BCE: the aircraft overran the Karachi runway at night while landing in rain.
-It was stopped on the unpaved surface about 650 feet from the runway end.
+0/1997; 21/1B737-340C; AP-BCE at Karachi: the aircraft overran the runway at night while landing in rain.
+It stopped on the unpaved surface about 650 feet from the runway end.
 Left side of engine number 1 and left main landing gear of the aircraft suffered extensive damage.
-The aircraft operated sector Karachi to Faisalabad with number 1 thrust reverser deactivated as per MEL.
+The aircraft had earlier operated Karachi to Faisalabad with number 1 thrust reverser deactivated as per Minimum Equipment List (MEL).
 On the return sector FSL-KHI the runway was wet due to rain and braking action was reported medium to poor by previous landing aircraft.
 Flap extension was limited to 25 degrees.
-In this condition why did the aircraft not divert?

-18/1/1999; Boeing 737-340; AP-BCE: On landing at Lahore, the right wing dropped resulting in the engine and wingtip striking the runway.
-The aircraft went off the runway till control was regained, and steered back onto the runway.
+18/1/1999; Boeing 737-340; AP-BCE: While landing at Lahore, the right wing dropped resulting in the engine and wingtip striking the runway.
+The aircraft went off the runway till control was regained, and the aircraft steered back onto the runway.
 No fatality.

 25/5/2001; A300 B4-203; AP-BBV : the aircraft took off from Lahore Airport at 1200 for Karachi.
 About half an hour later and approximately 100 miles from Lahore, there was an explosive decompression caused by the rupture of the aft pressure bulkhead at 28,000 ft. altitude.
 The broken components jammed the elevator control, ruptured the hydraulic lines and the fuel lines.
 The Airbus went into a climb and then went into a dive.
 The crew was able to recover the aircraft from the dive at 8,000 feet.
 It returned to Lahore and made an emergency landing.
 There were no serious injuries to the passengers or crew.
 The investigation indicated that the pressure bulkhead failure was due to corrosion caused by its proximity to a lavatory.
 There were 265 on board, no fatality.